• Website Packages

 • a clear headline

-• a simple donation form
+• a trusted donation platform or form

 • minimal distractions